remix-run/remix/docs/api/remix.md

   state,
   type
 }) {
-  // refactor a bit in here, just read from props instead of useFetcher }
+  // refactor a bit in here, read from props instead of useFetcher }
 ```